Palantir combines rapid growth with record margins – but the market has already priced in a perfect scenario

 Despite Palantir’s positive outlook, recent reports of potential cuts to the US defence budget have raised concerns among investors, as over 40% of Palantir’s Q4 revenue came from US government contracts.

-Palantir Technologies Inc. Q1 2025 report
+Palantir Technologies Inc. Q1 2025 results

 • Revenue: 883.9 million USD (+39%)